tferr/Scripts/BAR/src/main/resources/scripts/BAR/Utilities/README.md

 Productivity tools.

 ## Commander
-BAR Commander is a neat keyboard-based file browser for ImageJ.
+BAR Commander is a neat keyboard-based file browser for ImageJ that can be triggered application-wide by pressing <kbd>F1</kbd>.
 Features include: drag-and-drop support, interaction with native file manager, regex filtering, built-in console for common operations, and ability to produces filtered lists of directory contents ([Documentation page](http://imagej.net/BAR#Commander)).